-Make sure you take into account every step and be sure to add enough information.
+Make sure you take every step into account and add enough information.

 2. Analyze your process

 Once you have your process mapped out, you can start analyzing it to identify where the issues may be.

-Look for any issues in each part of your process, like delays, overspending, time wasted, and so on.
+Look for any issues in each part of your process, like delays, overspending, wasted time, etc.

 3. Redesign your process

-Now that you’ve identified the problem, you need to come up with ideas for solving it.
+Now that you’ve identified the problem, you need to develop ideas for solving it.

 This is a great moment to include your team and the relevant stakeholders since they may have valuable insight and can come up with a solution together.

 4. Assign resources to solve the problem

-Once you have a potential solution, it’s time to put it into action.
+Once you have a potential solution, it’s time to implement it.
 Find out who needs to be included to solve the problem and create your plan for solving them.

-Train everyone involved in the process about the potential solution and make sure they each know their new roles.
+Train everyone involved in the process about the potential solution and ensure they know their new roles.

 5. Implement your new solution

 Now that everyone is up to speed, you can start implementing the solution.
 Break down the deliverables and create schedules so people can follow them easily.
-Make sure everyone knows who to go to if they have any questions about the process.
+Make sure everyone knows who to go to if they have questions about the process.

 6. Monitor and keep optimizing

 The problem isn’t improved once it’s solved; it’s improved once it’s documented.
 Monitor all results and data to document the changes the new solution has provided.

-Once the solution has proven effective, make sure to keep analyzing and optimizing as needed to ensure long-lasting improvement.
+Once the solution has proven effective, keep analyzing and optimizing as needed to ensure long-lasting improvement.

 3 Real-Life Process Improvement Examples to Get Inspired